-Enduring a workplace injury can severely impact your income, as well as your physical and emotional health.
+Enduring a workplace injury and workplace accidents can severely impact your income, as well as your physical and emotional health.
 To some individuals with families, such an injury can also affect their lifestyles and put them in great debt.
 However, you don’t have to cover your own medical bills, and any hospital stays needed for recuperation should be legally covered by your employer.
-Unfortunately, many workplaces will attempt to skirt their way around covering your medical bills and your sick leave.
+Unfortunately, many workplaces will attempt to skirt their way around covering your medical bills and your sick leave after workplace accidents.

 Here’s what you need to do in case you’re injured at work to make sure that you get the compensation you need.